bullhornfixie/ski-jump-game/readme.md

-# Ski Jumping Game :smile:
+# Ski Jumping Game :snowflake: :ski:

 ## Intro
 This project was born from my Three.js journey.
 In this course I come across a library called `cannon.js` to use physics in a three.js scene.
 Loaded with new knowledge and curiousity, I wanted to create my own project which encapsulates physics and 3D graphics.